ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 # vCenter Server overview
 {: #vc_vcenterserveroverview}

 VMware vCenter Server on {{site.data.keyword.cloud}} is a hosted private cloud that delivers the VMware vSphere stack as a service.
-The VMware environment is built on top of a minimum of two (recommended three) {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.
+The VMware environment is built on top of {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

-Post-deployment, you can increase shared storage by ordering more NFS (Network File System) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all ESXi servers in a cluster.
+Post-deployment, you can increase shared storage by ordering more Network File System (NFS) file shares from the {{site.data.keyword.slportal}} and by manually attaching them to all ESXi servers in a cluster.
 If you require dedicated storage, [NetApp ONTAP Select on {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/netapp?topic=vmware-solutions-np_netappoverview) is offered in both high-performance (all SSD) and high-capacity (all SATA) configurations.

 VMware vSAN is also available as a dedicated storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.